 In 2020, the COVID-19 pandemic and associated actions taken around the world to mitigate the spread of COVID-19 caused unprecedented declines in economic activity, energy demand and oil and natural gas prices.
 As a result of the COVID-19 pandemic, there was a significant reduction in global gross domestic product ("GDP") in 2020, which began to recover in 2021 as vaccines became available and mitigation measures eased.
 This resulted in a reduction in the demand for crude oil, which is not expected to recover to 2019 levels until late 2022.
-In response to these economic factors, members of OPEC and certain other countries, including Russia (informally known as "OPEC+"), agreed to collectively reduce oil production through August 2022 and E&P companies in North America reduced their capital spending budgets, with 2022 capital budgets expected to remain below 2019 levels in the United States.
-This also led to consolidation amongst E&P companies, especially large, independent publicly-traded E&P companies, and this included customers for which we have provided products and services.
+In response to these economic factors, members of OPEC and certain other countries, including Russia (informally known as "OPEC+"), agreed to collectively reduce oil production through September 2022 and E&P companies in North America reduced their capital spending budgets, with 2022 capital budgets expected to remain below 2019 levels in the U.S. This also led to consolidation amongst E&P companies, especially large, independent publicly-traded E&P companies, and this included customers for which we have provided products and services.
+As a result of improving supply and demand factors, commodity prices have increased in 2021 and through 2022, which has resulted in increasing industry activity in North America and internationally for the time period.

 The COVID-19 pandemic has also caused ongoing supply chain disruptions and cost inflation, including labor cost inflation, the effects of which have continued into 2022.
-Restrictive mitigation measures imposed in China that began in April 2022 have extended the duration of these supply chain disruptions.
+Restrictive mitigation measures imposed in Shanghai and other areas in China that began in April 2022 may increase the scope and duration of these supply chain disruptions.